anujmishr-aa/Data-Marketplace-/README.md

 -  S3-backed data lake for storage and management
 -  Built-in support for data analysis using Athena and Jupyter Notebooks
 -  Dataset versioning and sharing workflows
--  Dashboard integration using QuickSight (optional)
+-  Dashboard integration using QuickSight

 Use Cases